 Develop strong networking

 Effective network management is crucial for the success of automotive OEMs and suppliers.
-To bring down expenses, improve quality, and respond to market demands, solid networking is required.
+Solid network requires to bring down expenses, improve quality, and respond to market demands..
 This involves collaboration, communication, and trust, where both parties work together to identify and address issues that arise.
 Proper networking management involved setting clear expectations and mutually agreed-upon goals.
 Establishing a shared understanding ensures that both parties work towards achieving them collaboratively.
 Regular meetings, joint problem-solving and shared performance metrics can help create mutually beneficial and sustainable partnerships that help automotive suppliers and OEMs stay competitive in a rapidly evolving market.

 The automotive supply chain is indeed complex and dynamic, as it involves suppliers, manufacturers, distributors, and retailers, whose processes are integral to each other to deliver quality products to clients.
 There will be many challenges such as new demand and forecasting models, along with flexibility and adaptability in the supply chain network, but if automotive suppliers can successfully collaborate with OEMs, it is possible to overcome these hurdles.